ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 <img width="263" height="368" alt="image" src="https://github.com/user-attachments/assets/5ea16308-9fea-401d-8733-5bcf7c3fa577" />

-Figure 4: Parallel Battery Combination Simulation Circui
+Figure 4: Parallel Battery Combination Simulation Circuit

 > - Step 1: Select and drop four batteries (1.5V), a multimeter and a breadboard.
 > - Step 2: Connect the positive and negative terminals of the batteries as shown in the above figure.
-(Positive terminals of the batteries in one point and the negative terminals in another point.)
+(Positive terminals of the batteries at one point and the negative terminals at another point.)
 > - Step 3: Connect the positive and negative terminals of the battery pack to the appropriate probe of the multimeter
 > - Step 4: Click the “Start Simulation” button to see the result.